-If you spot an error on your credit file or if you come by an entry you’ve not made, you should get in touch with the given credit provider without delay.
-The credit provider should be able to provide details about the listing, which you can use to initiate a correction or an investigation.
+If you spot an error on your credit file or if you come by an entry you’ve not made, you should get in touch with the given credit provider immediately.
+The credit issuer should be able to provide details about the listing, which you can use to initiate a correction or an investigation.

 If the credit provider is unable to fix the listing in question, the next step is to get in touch with the relevant ombudsman.
 If this fails to yield the desired results, the next step involves contacting the Privacy Commissioner, which can be done within a year of becoming aware of the error.

-A professional credit repair company would follow one or more of the above given measures, depending on your situation, and it can also assist you with debt consolidation or a debt agreement, if that’s what suits your lifestyle.Back to top
+A professional credit repair company would conduct one or more of the above measures and, depending on your situation, can also assist you with debt consolidation or a debt agreement.Back to top

 Simply put, entering a debt agreement is not the same as being bankrupt.
-While a debt agreement qualifies as an act of bankruptcy, know that you cannot be bankrupt until you declare yourself bankrupt, or a court does.
-An act of bankruptcy, in this case, means that if you don’t comply with the debt agreement’s terms and conditions, or if your creditors don’t accept your proposal, they can file a petition in court to declare to bankrupt.
+While a debt agreement qualifies as an act of bankruptcy, know that you cannot be bankrupt until you or a court declares yourself bankrupt.
+However, if you don’t comply with the debt agreement’s terms and conditions or if your creditors don’t accept your proposal, they can file a petition in court to declare you bankrupt.

-A typical debt agreement has an administrator looking after unsecured creditors and overseeing that you follow required obligations, and you remain in control of other aspects of your finances.
+A typical debt agreement has an administrator looking after unsecured creditors and overseeing that you follow required obligations and remain in control of other aspects of your finances.
 With bankruptcy, a trustee would play a much larger role, and you would be subject to income thresholds.

-If you suffer from poor creditworthiness or if you wish to repair your credit, make sure you consider the following:
+If you’re suffering from poor creditworthiness and wish to repair your credit file, you should also consider the following:

 What details do I have to provide to get a copy of my credit file?